pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    This guide *assumes* that you already have a project that you know how to build distributions for and *it lives on GitHub*.
+   This guide also assumes you have a pure Python project.
+If you have binary compoents, check out :ref:`cibuildwheel`.

 Saving credentials on GitHub
 ============================